dmallo97/abstracta_to_dos/README.md

 This project includes features such as content generation that require API keys.

 - A `.env` file is required and should be placed at the root of the project.
-- Make sure to obtain and include the correct API keys inside that file.
+- Make sure to download it [from here](https://drive.google.com/file/d/1OMCsliRyN2epssIm2QyHGEIJm5prD8uG/view?usp=share_link), unzip it and place it there.
+It should contain Gemini's API key.

 ### 4. Install Dependencies